-Google Shopping is one of the top global marketplace that can assist you in remaining competitive in the market.
+Google Shopping is one of the top global marketplaces that can assist you in remaining competitive in the market.
 Listing products on Google Shopping helps boost your visibility and reach more customers.
-Besides, you can also take advantages of using other free Google tools for your business.
+Besides, you can also take advantage of using other free Google tools for your business.
 However, this sales channel allows businesses from all around the world to sell on Google Shopping for free, so you’ll be up against some more competition.

 With Google Shopping, sellers can make use of 3 primary destinations or services:

-- Surface across Google: simple discovery within organic search, which means that when a consumer searches for a product on Google, it will display without the requirement for a paid marketing.
+- Surface across Google: simple discovery within organic search, which means that when a consumer searches for a product on Google, it will display without the requirement for paid marketing.

-- Google Shopping Ads: Sellers can create shopping campaigns, which include budgeting, managing bids, and seeing ad-performance data.
-Until recently, the Google Shopping tab sorely carried paid items via Shopping Ads service, but because of a Google initiative in response to Covid-19, the majority of search results are now free listings exposed via surface across Google.
+- Google Shopping Ads: Sellers can create shopping campaigns, which include budgeting, managing bids, and seeing ad performance data.
+Until recently, the Google Shopping tab sorely carried paid items via Shopping Ads service, but because of a Google initiative in response to COVID-19, the majority of search results are now free listings exposed via surface across Google.

 - Google Shopping Actions: Google’s own marketplace shopping experience – Shopping Actions – is comparable to Amazon or eBay in that a shopper will find your products, “add to cart” with a universal Google Shopping cart, and finish their payment process directly on Google.